-In formulating the DROC problem, we are interested in finding a control policy that minimizes the worst-case expected value of the cost function $J$
+In formulating the DROC problem, we are interested in finding a control policy that minimizes the worst-case expected value of the cost function $J$:

-According to \cite{hu2013kullback,nishimura2021rat}, the above min-max problem over true distribution $p$ can be converted to the following min-min problem taking expectation over the reference distribution $q$.
-That is,
+According to \cite{hu2013kullback,nishimura2021rat}, the above min-max problem over true distribution $p$ can be converted to the following min-min problem by taking the expectation over the reference distribution $q$:

-where $\theta$ is called risk-sensitivity parameter, $\Xi$ is a non-empty set of positive $\theta$ that gives finite entropic risk measure.
-Detailed proof is given in \cite{hu2013kullback}.
+where $\theta$ is called the risk-sensitivity parameter, and $\Xi$ is a non-empty set of positive $\theta$ that gives finite entropic risk measure.

 To solve this DROC problem, knowledge of the reference distribution $q$ of the noise, and the KL divergence bound $d$, are required.
-However, what if such information is not available?
-This paper makes significant contributions by proposing data-driven approaches to estimate the reference distribution and the KL divergence bound, thereby increasing the practicality and applicability of the DROC framework.
-We study two scenarios:
+In the next section, we show how to compute $q$ and $d$ in a data-driven fashion when they are unknown.